KojoBailey/binary-cpp-library/README.md

 It aims to:
 - Support as far back as **C++11** for those still using older standards.
-- Be as **open-purposed** as possible for a range of use cases.
+- Be as **open-purposed** as possible for a wide range of use cases.
-- Mirror the **standard library's interface style**.
+- Mirror the **standard library's style** for interface.
-- Recieve updates as necessary.
+- Receive updates as necessary.

 ## Table of Contents
 - [Dependencies](#dependencies)